CunninghamLab/TMSAnalysisToolBox/README.md

 *Version 2.1*

-### New Feature Update: Plugin support.
+### New Feature Update - Plugin Support.
 Develop and test your own signal processing and analysis algorithms.
 Community sharing coming soon.

 The TMS-EMG Kit is a data analysis application built for researchers working with Transcranial Magnetic Stimulation and electromyography data.
 It takes raw, multi-channel recordings from a wide range of common data acquisition systems and converts them into one standardized format for analysis.
 Whether your data comes from a brand-new experiment or a retrospective study collected on entirely different equipment, it can be imported, organized, processed, and analyzed the same way.